salmanhasni/Task/README.md

 1- Install Meteor

-2- Git Clone Repository and cd into it
+2- Git Clone Repository and cd into it i.e `git clone https://github.com/salmanhasni/Task.git; cd Task`

 3- To run the application execute this command `meteor run`